 My prime lenses are my babies … the 85mm 1.4G is rarely off my camera, except in the studio.
 Because I shoot with strobes (more on what I use below), I can’t shoot with a shallow depth of field like I usually do with my primes.
 My shutter sync speed is about 1/250 second.
-Any faster shutter speed and I’ll get a curtain shadow.
+Any faster shutter speed and I’ll get a curtain shadow (by charlie borer).
 In order to shoot at the widest aperture possible, I have my light’s power turned down ALL the way and my shutter speed as high as it can go (the 1/250 second I just mentioned).
 This usually puts my settings around 1/250 sec, ISO 200, f4.5.
 With my D700 in the studio I will also use the 35mm 1.4G, sometimes my 85mm 1.4G, and for macro work like shots of precious baby details, I’ll use my 105mm f2.8G Macro lens (I use only Nikon lenses).

 Here is a little diagram showing a rough approximation of my usual set up: